javers/javers.github.io/documentation/configuration/index.md

 <h3 id="property-mapping-style">Property mapping style</h3>
 There are two mapping styles in JaVers `FIELD` and `BEAN`.
 FIELD style is the default one.
-We recommend not changing it, as it's suitable in most cases.
+We recommend not changing it, as it’s suitable in most cases.

 BEAN style is useful for domain models compliant with *Java Bean* convention.